 Why is this course for me?

 The main hospitals associated with our programme are St Vincent’s University Hospital and the Mater Misericordiae University Hospital.
-In addition, there are more than 20 other training hospitals and more than 100 primary care practices that will facilitate your learning.
-You will also beneﬁt from a diverse range of exciting international placement opportunities.
+In addition, there are more than 20 other training hospitals and more than 100 primary care practices that facilitate your learning.

 Career & Graduate Study Opportunities

 Graduates of the School have achieved worldwide recognition in clinical practice, research and healthcare leadership.
-Following graduation, you complete one year as an intern, followed by training towards a career in a wide variety of specialties and settings including hospitals, primary care facilities, or laboratory-based diagnosis and research.
+Upon graduation, you must complete one year as an intern to gain full registration with the Irish Medical Council.
+You may then pursue training towards a career in a wide variety of specialties, in diverse settings, including hospitals and primary care facilities, or laboratory-based diagnosis and research.

 Opportunities for Research

 Each year, approximately 100 Medicine students undertake an 8-week supervised laboratory, clinical or medical education projects in Ireland or at one of our partner institutions in the Student Summer Research programme.
 The programme brings to life our commitment to foster in our students a passion for enquiry, discovery and investigative research.